What Are Dental Implants?

 Keyhole Guided Implant Surgery is a procedure using Fully Guided Implant technique that is done at our clinic.
-It is an advanced technique that minimises the size of the surgery site, leading to painless implant surgery and precise, fast guided implant placement for you.
+It is an advanced method that minimises the size of the incision site, leading to a painless, precise, and fast guided procedure.

-For the shortest surgical time, greatest comfort and highest accuracy, dental implants can be placed with our Fully Digital Guided Dental Implant Technique, where our skilled surgeon places the dental implant precisely in the most optimal position using a customised 3D CAD-CAM guide, designed and made in our clinic.
+For the shortest surgical time, greatest comfort and highest accuracy, we introduce our Fully Digital Guided Dental Implant Technique.
+It involves placing the dental implant in the most optimal position with the help of a customised 3D CAD-CAM guide, which is designed and made in our clinic.

-Using the combination of our 3D CEREC scanner and 3D CBCT X-Rays means we can digitally reconstruct an accurate model of your mouth and jaws.
-We use this model to plan and design the optimal position and function for the replacement tooth and implant.
+Coupling our 3D CEREC scanner with the 3D CBCT X-Rays means we can digitally reconstruct an accurate model of your mouth and jaws.
+We use this model to plan and design the optimal position and function for the replacement tooth.

-After the best position for the dental implant is determined, we design and mill out the surgical guide which is to be used during the surgery to ensure the precise placement of the dental implant.
+After determining the best position, we design and mill out the surgical guide which will be used during the intervention to ensure that the job is done right.

 - Headquartered in Basel, Switzerland, Straumann is a leading global leader in implant dentistry.
 Supported by decades of independent research papers and with 60 years of history, Straumann implants have a proven track record of success and longevity.